Barbara Wegher-Thompson, MA

 - BA and MA in Dance, UCLA, Performance and Choreography emphasis

 - Certification to teach Alexander Technique, 1991, The Alexander Foundation of Philadelphia

 Community Leaders Foundation Grant for California Lutheran University Day of Dance/Thrill the World Thousand Oaks 2014.
 A full day of dance offered to both CLU students and the surrounding community.
 The day included masterclasses offered in yoga, jazz, contemporary, and hip hop; hosting a Thrill the World event in Kingsmen Park; while raising funds for World Dance for Humanity.

-California Lutheran University Mini-Grant for work to establish "Moving Images" the first ever fully produced Dance Concert at California Lutheran University.
+California Lutheran University Experiential Learning Grant Spring 2014 for work to establish "Moving Images" the first ever fully produced Dance Concert at California Lutheran University.
 This concert was the product of the student's work in a new course TA482 Choreography.

 Artists and Speakers Committee funding Spring 2014 for a Marley Dance Floor for the Preus-Brandt Forum Stage.
 The Marley dance floor is one of several upgrades to the Preus Brandt Forum stage making it safe for dance students to perform there.
 In addition, acquisition of the Marley surface is one of the Equity requirements for professional dance companies.
 The Artists and Speakers Committee can now bring professional dance companies to perform at CLU.